Home

 Every year, Amazon and the billions of packages it delivers around the world generate hundreds of millions of pounds of plastic waste.
 In 2021 alone, Amazon produced an estimated 709 million pounds of plastic packaging waste.
 The vast majority of this waste is plastic film, which is not accepted by most curbside recycling programs and can be deadly for marine life.
 Oceana estimates that up to 26 million pounds of Amazon’s plastic packaging waste from 2021 will end up in the world’s waterways and seas.

-Amazon refuses to outline a plan and commit to a company-wide reduction in plastic use.
-We need Amazon customers, employees, and shareholders to speak up and get the company to commit to address its plastic problem globally.
+Last year, nearly 49% of Amazon’s shares voted in favor of a resolution to address its plastic problem – yet, the company refuses to outline a plan and commit to a reduction in plastic use in the U.S., in spite of the fact that they’ve phased out plastic packaging in other major markets.
+We need Amazon customers, employees, and shareholders to speak up and get the company to commit to address its plastic problem company-wide.

 Dive Deeper